TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

 - Never modify any prediction-related field while grading — only add the four result fields listed in Step A2.
 - Never regenerate a prediction for a match that already has one from earlier today, even on a later run.
+The only field allowed to update after the lock is described in Step B4.6.
+- "graded_correct" is always computed from "adjusted_probability," never
+  from "late_adjustment," even when "late_adjustment" exists for a match.
+- Referee data may only move the probability through the specific, named red-card/dismissal risk exception in Step B1 — general card or foul volume is never grounds to adjust the probability.
 - If you cannot determine today's fixture list due to a search failure — not because there are simply no matches scheduled today — write a file stating that explicitly rather than guessing matches.